svachop/homelab/docs/ArgoCD.md

 $ helm repo update
 ```

-This will create the Chart.lock and charts/argo-cd-<version>.tgz files.
+This will create the Chart.lock and charts/argo-cd-\<version\>.tgz files.
 The .tgz file is only required for the initial installation from our local machine.
-To avoid accidentally committing it, we can add it to the gitignore file:
+To avoid accidentally committing it, we can add it to the .gitignore file:

 ```bash
 $ cd /Users/svachop/git/homelab